OICR/softeng-blog/_posts/junjun_zhang/2021-03-31-build-workflows-collaboratively-using-packages.md

 *[WDL](https://openwdl.org)* and *[CWL](https://www.commonwl.org)* mostly focus on
 addressing challenges in reproducibility, portability and transparency.
 It has been a great success.
-However, the support for workflow code reuse and sharing is significantly falling behind, preventing the community from adopting the widely practiced *Don’t Repeat Yourself (DRY)* principle.
+However, the support for workflow code reuse and sharing is significantly falling behind, preventing the community from adopting the widely practised *Don’t Repeat Yourself (DRY)* principle.